Home Compare GBF.DE vs KRN.DE

 Valuation

-Both rank well on valuation, but Krones AG still holds a clear edge.
+Both look solid on valuation, though Krones AG still holds the stronger peer position.

 Growth — Dominant Gap